wildansafaatsutisna/personalweb/README.md

 1. Clone or download the project files
 2. Serve the files using any web server (Apache, Nginx, or Python's built-in server)
-3. Open index.php in your browser
+3. Open index.html in your browser

 ### Local Development